 On April of 2017, Laura was the moderator of the Music and Culture panel at the Brazil Conference, in Harvard University.
 The panel featured two Brazilian music icons: Gilberto Gil, Brazil’s former minister of culture, and Yamandu Costa, a virtuoso on the acoustic guitar.

-The singer/songwriter graduated from her Masters in the Arts at Columbia University on May of 2017, at only 22 years-old.
+Currently based in New York, the singer/songwriter graduated from her Masters in the Arts at Columbia University on May of 2017, at only 22 years-old.